sigoden/apitest/README.md

-Only need to add the request header `"content-type": "multipart/form-data"` Combined with `@file` annotation to realize file upload
+Only need to add the request header `"content-type": "multipart/form-data"` Combined with `@file` annotation to implement file upload

 ```
 {